Designed in 1962 by Ingrid Bjernefors-Dahlman for Nordiska of Gothenburg (N.I.A.B) Sweden.

 Included in this kit is:

 - Linen, hand printed in Sweden, not far from the old linen factory where the Nordiska patterns were found.
-All fabric is hand cut to approximately 50 x 50 cm and may vary slightly.
-The design itself is 23 x 23 cm.

 - Linen embroidery threads and two cards: one of the cards with a photograph showing part of the 1960's artwork made prior to production of the kits, a brief history of its origins, and an English translation of the 8 simple stitches used: